dar-ksen/react-yotube-video/README.md

-# Getting Started with Create React App
+# Project for training with youtube Api

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project works with React classes.
+Uses axios libraries to connect to youtube api

 ## Available Scripts